Contributor: Nathan Murphy. Lesson ID: 13533

 Election of 1796

-In this election, John Adams gained the highest number of votes, and Thomas Jefferson gained the second most.
+John Adams gained the most votes in this election, and Thomas Jefferson gained the second most.

 For the first time in the history of the election process, candidates were tied to political parties.
-Having a president (Adams) from one party and a vice president (Jefferson) from the opposing party created an obvious problem that only got worse with time.
+Having a president (Adams) from one party and a vice president (Jefferson) from the opposing party created an obvious problem that only worsened with time.

 Election of 1800